Conjunto Urbano Nonoalco Tlatelolco: The complex today

 The two major issues for the complex are crime and the structural risk and maintenance of the area.
 The complex and surrounding neighborhoods such as Colonia Morelos, Colonia Atlampa, Santa María la Ribera, Colonia Guerrero, Tepito, Colonia Buenavista, and San Simon Tolonahuac and Colonia Peralvillo are all high crime areas, which makes the security a great problem to resolve.
 The most common infractions are petty robbery, urination in public areas, drugs distribution and public drinking.
 About three arrests per day are made for these offenses.
 However, there is not enough police coverage for the complex.
 The area should have, as a minimum, 30 police assigned to each section, for a total of 90.
 The 17th Group of Auxiliary Police is assigned to the area, but there are only six security modules with only six police each.
 Of the six mini police stations there, three are abandoned or used as storage, and the remaining three do not have telephone lines to allow residents to call directly.
 It is rare to find police on patrol there at night, and police from outside refuse to enter there.
 This has allowed eleven known gangs to establish a presence, with members from age 12 to 20.
 These gangs are dedicated to the sale of drugs, muggings and car theft.
-An area of 200,000 m2 suffers an average of six serious crimes per day and the theft of fourteen cars per month.
+An area of 200,000 m^{2} suffers an average of six serious crimes per day and the theft of fourteen cars per month.
 Some of the worst activity occurs in the Chihuahua building.
 Crime against residents is worst in the common areas, with about half having witnessed or been victim of a crime, usually robbery, both in the streets and in their homes and businesses.
 Homicide is also common.